Recognition of academic achievements abroad

 - Application (cover sheet)

-- Attachments according to recognition requests
+- Attachments according to crediting requests

 - original transcript of records from the partner university or transmission of the access code or, if sent digitally, forwarding of the e-mail from the partner university to: wiwi.international@tu-dresden.de

-FAQs on the recognition of achievements abroad
+FAQs on the recognition of credits from abroad

 Diploma WING/WINF, Bachelor Wiwi/Wipäd PO 2017; Master PO 2014